✓ Allows you to stand longer

-Standing desks are a great addition to your office furniture and have been shown to improve your work productivity, mental health, and decrease the risk of developing heart disease.
+Let's get one thing out of the way first and foremost - standing desks are worth every penny.
+They are a great addition to your office furniture and have been shown to improve your work productivity, mental health, and decrease the risk of developing heart disease.

 Manual standing desks aren’t motorized.
 Rather, they rely on a winding handle or lever to change their height.
-These desks still provide you with the full package, enabling you to easily switch between sitting and standing.
+These desks still provide you with the ability to switch between sitting and standing.

 Electric standing desks are easy to operate.
 All it needs is the push of a button to change the height position of your desk.